redbear/Duo/firmware/README.md

 ## Clearing DCT

-To clear the DCT to factory one:
+If you want to clear the DCT to factory default (e.g. remove WiFi credentials):

 $ dfu-util -d 2b04:d058 -a 0 -s 0x08004000 -D duo-dct.bin